line Solid Performance Solutions

 Julian Serda received wide recognition for his work in developing performance-based training programs while working as Training Manager at Signetics during the early 1980s.
 Later, as an independent consultant, he assisted several semiconductor suppliers in the development of performance-based training for their front end tools.

-By 1994, Julian was working in the training group at SEMATECH.
-He saw that TPIC had made the six PBET characteristics a guideline but he knew that the industry would need help with implementation of the guideline; a train-the-trainer workshop that focused on the "characteristics of good training" that the TTC had identified.
+By 1994, Serda was working in the training group at SEMATECH.
+He saw that TPIC had established the "PBET Characteristics" as a guideline but he knew that the industry would need help with implementation of the guidelines, a train-the-trainer workshop that focused on the "characteristics of good training" that the TTC had identified.

 Do Other Industries Use PBET?